The Sentimentalists: Emerging popularity

-Following their initial few appearances on Dorsey's radio program (for which they were not credited), he began to receive mail from listeners wondering about the identities of the new vocalists.
+Following their initial few appearances on Dorsey's radio program, for which they were not credited) he began to receive mail from listeners wondering about the identities of the new vocalists.
 Realizing he had a potential threat to the vocal domination of The Andrews Sisters, he made plans to build them into regular and featured appearances on his show.

-However, rather than allowing the Sisters to be billed under their own names, he re-christened them as "The Sentimentalists" - a name which he had previously utilized for a small instrumental combo.
+However, rather than allowing the Sisters to be billed under their own names, he recast them as "The Sentimentalists", a name which he had previously utilized for a small instrumental combo.
 Since he "owned" the name, he was confident that he could avoid a repeat of the incident with the Pied Pipers.

 Although the Sisters had to begin by learning all of the Pipers' songs with the band, they were soon able to grow into their own artistic voice as well.
-This was helped along by the willingness of Dorsey's band members (particularly lead alto saxophonist and arranger Sid Cooper, as well as Nelson Riddle, guitarist Bob Bain, Sy Oliver and Buddy Defranco) to write and arrange musical numbers which featured the Sisters' talents to their fullest.
+This was helped along by the willingness of Dorsey's band members, particularly lead alto saxophonist and arranger Sid Cooper, as well as Nelson Riddle, guitarist Bob Bain, Sy Oliver and Buddy Defranco, to write and arrange musical numbers that featured the Sisters' talents to their fullest.
 The Sisters' "wholesome" good looks and extrovert personalities had endeared them to the members of Dorsey's band, who became their friends, and acted protectively towards them.

-Peggy Clark Schwartz (the widow of clarinetist Willie Schwartz of the Glenn Miller Orchestra), later recalled, in the Tommy Dorsey biography, authored by Peter J. Levinson, that she and her sisters may have been a little naive when they originally went to work for Dorsey: "In those days, you had to be young and stupid.
+Peggy Clark Schwartz, the widow of clarinetist Willie Schwartz of the Glenn Miller Orchestra, later recalled, in the Tommy Dorsey biography, authored by Peter Levinson, that she and her sisters may have been a little naïve when they originally went to work for Dorsey: "In those days, you had to be young and stupid.
 You also had to be pretty needy ... it was almost comical when you look at it; it was part of the growing-up process!"

 While with Dorsey's Band, the Sisters had several hit records, including "I Should Care", "On the Atchison, Topeka and the Santa Fe", "On the Sunny Side of the Street", a version of "Chicago" (with Sy Oliver) and "Why Do I Love You?", from the musical Show Boat.